lablup/backend.ai/docs/client/cli/storage.rst

 .. warning::

-   All file uploads and downloads overwrite existing files and all file operations are irreversible.
+   All file uploads overwrite existing files and all file operations are irreversible.